department-of-veterans-affairs/va.gov-team/products/iris/engineering/doc/architecture/decisions/0005-use-microsoft-portal-webapi-to-integrate-with-vets-api.md

 ## Status

-Pending
+This decision is out of ThoughtWorks team's scope, but capturing here for awareness

 ## Context

-- It has been decided to move forward with using the Microsoft PowerApps Portal to build the form, secure messaging, as of Jan 7, 2021.
+- It has been decided to move forward with using the Microsoft PowerApps Portal to build the form, and secure messaging, as of Jan 7, 2021.
+- On Jan 8, 2021, Microsoft Cloud solution architect Aaron Barth, had shared a sample application exploring a new Portal capability to build custom APIs by configurations, to be integrated from any front-end.
+- If the perceived effort to rebuild the Ask Question form on the Portal is greater than identifying a way to salvage/reuse the codebase, it maybe worthwhile to explore.
-- Previous assumption was that it was necessary to build all the custom APIs through a middleware layer called VEIS (Veteran’s Experience Integration Solution) to integrate the vets-api with PATS-R. It appeared to be discouraging due to the high maintenance cost of additional customization requirements.
+- The previous assumption was that it was necessary to build all the custom APIs through a middleware layer called VEIS (Veteran’s Experience Integration Solution) to integrate the vets-api with PATS-R. It appeared to be discouraging due to the high maintenance cost of additional customization requirements.
 - This WebAPI feature seems to be new, and the documentation (as of July 2020) says it’s in “preview” phase before finally rolled out.

 Assumption: